A climate scientist explains the worst that can happen

 But what does it mean for the planet?

-To walk us through the broader implications, we turned to Dr. Ben Sanderson, a scientist at the National Center for Atmospheric Research in Boulder, Colorado, who researches the effects of climate change.
-Below is our conversation, conducted via email and edited for length and clarity.
+To walk us through the broader implications, NBC News turned to Dr. Ben Sanderson, a scientist at the National Center for Atmospheric Research in Boulder, Colorado, who researches the effects of climate change.
+Below is the resulting conversation, conducted via email and edited for length and clarity.
 (Sanderson supports the Paris Agreement, but is not active in political efforts surrounding it.)

 Q: Your work focuses on assessing the risks of climate change.
 Give me a sense of the range of outcomes: What's our best-case scenario and worse-case scenario as a planet and how much could the Paris withdrawal affect them?